michaelklopf/AdvancedNodejsTemplate/README.md

 Bootstrap - front-end framework for easier and faster web development.
 Comes with a lot of web site elements, already styled, like buttons or sliders.
 Responsiveness is an elemental feature http://getbootstrap.com

+Backbone - front-end JavaScript framework.
+Helps to structure code in models and views.
+The latter includes the controller functionality of the MVC pattern.

 restler - Library to consume other web APIs. https://github.com/danwrong/restler Background
 ===